-Annual Bonus

-Employees, including executive officers, are eligible for annual incentive awards which are determined by the Committee, subject to approval by the Board of Directors, with reference to the performance of their business unit as well as the Corporation as a whole.
+Annual Bonus: Employees, including Named Executive Officers, are eligible for annual incentive awards which are determined by the Committee, subject to approval by the Board of Directors, with reference to the performance of their business unit as well as the Corporation as a whole.
 Performance is measured by comparing actual results against projected results.
-Bonuses awarded in 2005 were primarily based 25% on each of actual group wide corporate profit, business unit profit, inventory control and compliance with corporate policies.
+Bonuses awarded in 2008 were primarily based on the following defined criteria: actual group wide corporate profit versus budgeted group wide corporate profit, business unit profit and inventory control versus budgeted business unit profit and inventory control, compliance with corporate policies, and achievement of agreed upon performance goals.
+The Corporation pays annual bonus amounts to encourage superior performance from its Named Executive Officers.